-Broker Servants Event Handlers Task ТСР UDP ТСР UDP Handle new endpoints doorman dgram_doorman acceptor dgram_acceptor Exchange messages scribe dgram_scribe stream dgram_stream endpoint.
-Acquiring a handle to a remote actor works by creating a local component to initiate contact, create the local actor proxy and handle the subsequent data exchange.
+Broker Servants Event Handlers Task TCP UDP TCP UDP Handle new endpoints doorman dgram_doorman acceptor dgram_acceptor Exchange messages scribe dgram_scribe stream dgram_stream

 Table 6.1: The components handling TCP and UDP communication in CAF.

 Each communication between CAF nodes begins with an application layer handshake that exchanges node identifiers.
 The UDP implementation opens with the client handshake as a first message and expects a server handshake message in return.
 The runtime can decide to terminate the communication endpoints once the handshake is complete and it determines that it already has a local endpoint to communicate with the same CAF node.
 This procedure requires minimal changes to the handshake protocol-for TCP-based connections the server opens with the handshake after accepting the connection-but uses the same message types.
 All subsequent BASP messages are processed independent of the transport protocol.